What is Business Banking?

 - Revolving Letter of Credit: This type of LC allows any number of payments within a certain limit for a specific time period.

-- Confirmed Letter of Credit: Two banks are Involved (Issuing bank and confirming bank) if issuing bank or holder of LC’s unable to make payment then confirming bank ensure payment to the seller.
+- Confirmed Letter of Credit: Two banks are Involved (Issuing bank and confirming bank); if the issuing bank or holder of LC’s unable to make a payment, then confirming the bank ensures payment to the seller.

-- When the reliability of an Individual buyer cannot be determined by a seller from another country, then letter credit from the buyer side plays an important role to complete the trade.
+- When the reliability of an Individual buyer cannot be determined by a seller from another country, then letter credit from the buyer side plays an important role in completing the trade.